dotnet/csharplang/spec/types.md

 Following these assignments, the delegate `del` references a method that returns `x + 1`, and the expression tree `exp` references a data structure that describes the expression `x => x + 1`.

-The exact definition of the generic type `Expression<D>` as well as the precise rules for constructing an expression tree when a lambda expressionis converted to an expression tree type, are both outside the scope of this specification.
+The exact definition of the generic type `Expression<D>` as well as the precise rules for constructing an expression tree when a lambda expression is converted to an expression tree type, are both outside the scope of this specification.

 Two things are important to make explicit: